If you have any questions about the things you find here, don't hesitate to contact me.

 Touring is the company Boyfriend and I have our travel insurance with, and I actually also have roadside assistance with them.
 They only charge little over €100 for a year of travel insurance for Boyfriend and me together (because we live together).
 I've luckily never had to use their travel insurance, but their roadside assistance has come in handy quite a few times already!
 Yes, I'm one of those people who forget to turn out off their car lights…

 The TransferWise Borderless Account is great as it allows you to have virtual bank accounts in different currencies, which means you can avoid fees when accepting payment in other currencies than that of your regular bank account.
 You only pay a small fee to transfer money over.

 Sign up via my link and get a €500 transfer free of charge.

 Pin for later

 *Some of the links on this page are affiliate links.
 That means that if you buy something through these link, I earn a small commission at no extra cost to you.
 I recommend the companies listed here because I happily use them.
-If you’re planning a trip or looking into getting some blogging tools and want to support this site, buying through this links will help you do that.
+If you're planning a trip or looking into getting some blogging tools and want to support this site, buying through these links will help you do that.
 I truly appreciate your support and am happy to answer any questions you may have.